Introduction

 }

-This will parse the config and the translations and generate the data for you using the informations gained when parsing the translations.
+This will parse the config and the translations and generate the data for you using the information gained when parsing the translations.
 This will trigger a rerun if the config or translations changed and be kept in sync.
-If your code use plurals, it will build with informations for plurals.
-If it use a formatter it will build with the informations for that formatter.
+If your code uses plurals, it will build with information for plurals.
+If it uses a formatter, it will build with the information for that formatter.

-If you use more data someway, like for example using t*_format! with a formatter not used in the translations, there is functions to either supply additionnal options or keys:
+If you use more data somehow, like for example using t*_format! with a formatter not used in the translations, there are functions to either supply additional options or keys:

 use leptos_i18n_build::Options;